 For The Popsicles

-- To remove the popsicles from the moulds, run under warm water for about 5 seconds, they should easily slide out!
+- To remove the popsicles from the molds, run under warm water for about 5 seconds and they should easily slide out.
 Use the remaining cordial, ½ lemon sliced and mint leaves to make 6 more popsicles.

 References for Elderflower Cordial